mateusz-mowka/tboot_linux/README.md

 Purpose
 =======
-Provide Best Known Configuration (BKC) kernel for GNR customers.
+Provide Best Known Configuration (BKC) kernel for SRF customers.

-The BKC kernel is based on v6.2 kernel + EMR 6.2 kernel.
+The BKC kernel is based on v6.2 kernel + GNR 6.2 kernel.

+Where the GNR kernel is based on v6.2 kernel + EMR 6.2 kernel.

 WARNING this kernel contains technology preview code that is subject to change once it goes upstream.
 This kernel is